prernaadvani/whatsprernacooking/_posts/2020-12-13-garlic-naan.md

 ### Instructions:

 * Yeast activation!
 In a medium sized mixing bowl, mix the warm water and the honey, and then add the packet of yeast and mix again.
 Cover with a cloth and let the yeast activate for about 10 minutes.
-If the mixture isn't foamy at this point, your yeast may be dead and I would suggest replacing it and re-doing this step.
+If the mixture isn't foamy at this point, your yeast may be dead, and I would suggest replacing it and re-doing this step.

 * Uncover the yeast mixture and add flour, yogurt, salt, baking powder, and egg.
 Mix in the bowl for a minute or two until all of the ingredients are incorporated.

-* Lightly flour a clean surface, and move the dough over there.
-Knead for a few minutes and make sure the dough is the right consistency - it should be a little sticky, but not unmanagably sticky.
+* Lightly flour a clean surface and move the dough over there.
+Knead for a few minutes and make sure the dough is the right consistency - it should be a little sticky, but not unmanageably sticky.
 I have had to add up to an additional 1/2 cup of flour in this step to get the dough to become less liquid.
 The way that I test this is by shaping the dough into a ball and rolling it in circles - if the dough is sticking to the surface and separating as you roll, it's too sticky.
 It might stick to the surface a little bit, but it shouldn't separate.
 When your dough is ready to go, shape it into a ball.

 * Grease a large clean mixing bowl and move the dough over here.
 Flip the dough once to make sure that the oil covers the whole dough, cover the mixing bowl with a cloth, and let it rise in a warm area for 1-1.5 hours.
 For the warm area, you can put it by a window if it's sunny out.
 Alternatively, you can preheat the oven to 200 degrees, turn it off once it preheats, put the mixing bowl with the dough in there, and leave the oven door slightly open.